UST-QuAntiL/qiskit-service/README.md

 ## Benchmark Request
-Send QPU information, the width and depth of the circuit, the number of circuits you want to create, the number of shots and your IBM Quantum Experience token to the API to get the result on the IBM Quantum Simulator and the stated QPU.
+Send QPU information, the width and depth of the circuit, the number of circuits you want to create, the number of shots and your IBM Quantum Experience token to the API to get the result on the IBM Quantum Simulator, and the stated QPU.
+The response also contains a link to the summary of the benchmark.

 `POST /qiskit-service/api/v1.0/randomize`